moom0o/PhotoSphereStudio/README.md

 4) For test users, add the email address of the account where you want to upload 360 photos.

 5) **Make sure to also copy the client ID into index.html**, after '&client_id=' and before '&scope', if needed, change the port and domain here as well.

-### API Key
-Head to the main credentials screen, click 'Create Credentials' and select 'API Key'.
-Wait a bit and you will be able to copy the API key into your config.json